-The housing requirements for Chippenham Community Area are set out in Table 2.2 below.
+- At the time the Plan was released for pre-submission consultation, the Council was undertaking its annual surveying exercise for the 2016/2017 monitoring year.
+In order to present the most up-to-date housing land supply position at the time, the Council estimated the 2017 housing land supply position (base dated April 2017) in order to inform the Plan.
+This was based on data known at the time of publication, namely the update to the 2016 Housing Land Supply Statement (published March 2017). - The estimated housing requirements for Chippenham Community Area are set out in Table 2.2 below.
 The table shows the overall housing requirement for the community area over the Plan period 2006-2026.
 In addition, it shows the number of dwellings that have already been delivered and those that are planned.
 This leaves an 'indicative residual requirement' of homes yet to be delivered during the remainder of the Plan period.
+The estimated indicative residual requirements have been used to inform the areas of search where allocations in the Plan are directed.

-Table 2.2 Housing requirements for Chippenham Community Area at April, 2017 (3)
+Table 2.2 Estimated housing requirements for Chippenham Community Area.
+(3)